02 Coriolis (1a)#

 Presentation#

 The board with the square grid is carefully centred on the rotating platform.
 The ramp is standing on the ground.
-While the platform is standing still, the steel ball is launched by hand from the ramp.
-The ball will travel in a straight line across the board and after that on the ground of the lecture-hall (see Diagram A).
+While the platform is stationary, the steel ball is launched by hand from the ramp.
+The ball travels in a straight line across the board and then continues along the floor of the lecture hall (see Diagram A).

 ../../../../../_images/figure_112.png

-But no matter what the direction of launching will be, the curvature on the clockwise rotating board is always counter clockwise.
+But no matter what the direction of launching will be, the curvature of the clockwise rotating board is always counterclockwise.
 (It will take some practice to launch the ball by hand on the rotating ramp.)

 Trying several speeds and directions, it will not be difficult to have the ball make a complete loop on the rotating platform.